Prevent Premature Ejaculation: How to Not Cum Fast

 Keeping an eye on the clock can make sex less enjoyable for everyone, so if you’re reaching the finish line more quickly than you’d like, the ultimate goal is to get your head back in the game.

-Whether you have premature ejaculation or just feel like you often reach orgasm too early when you have sex, it’s completely normal to worry about your sexual stamina occasionally.
-And if you’re here because you Google’d “How to not cum fast,” believe us when we tell you you’re not alone.
+about your sexual stamina occasionally.
+And if you’re here because you googled “how to not cum fast,” believe us when we tell you: you’re not alone.

 The good news is that there are plenty of solutions available for early ejaculation.

 Some solutions don’t require a healthcare provider’s help.
-The squeeze or stop-start techniques, switching to a thicker type of condom, or using a topical anesthetic wipe or spray on your penis to reduce sensitivity during sex might be effective.
+The squeeze or stop-start techniques, switching to a thicker type of condom, or using a topical anaesthetic wipe or spray on your penis to reduce sensitivity during sex might be effective.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment or medication.